-An Important Pair of Matte and Burnished Neoclassical Gilt and Patinated Bronze Four-Light Candelabra, Louis XVI period
+Important Pair of Patinated, and Matte and Burnished Gilt Bronze and Red Griotte Marble Five-Light Candelabra, late Louis XVI period

 Call +33 1 45 61 44 55